pixop/video-compare/README.md

     video-compare --left-hwaccel videotoolbox video1.mp4 video2.mp4

+Convert the color space of both videos for an sRGB SDR display:

+    video-compare --right-peak-nits 850 sdr_video.mp4 hdr_video.mp4

+Map HDR video for an sRGB SDR display, and tone-match the luminance of the SDR video to simulate the relative difference in appearance between the two videos on an actual HDR display:

+    video-compare -p tmatch --left-peak-nits 500 hdr_video.mp4 sdr_video.mp4

 Perform simpler comparison of a video with itself using double underscore (`__`) as a placeholder.
 This enables tasks such as comparing the video with a time-shifted version of itself or testing various sets of filters, without the need to enter the same, potentially long path twice: